tigron/codabox-gateway/README.md

 ## Description

-Fetch CODA files from Codabox via the Tigron REST gateway
+Fetch CODA files from Codabox via the Tigron REST gateway.
+For more information on this service, visit: [https://codabox.tigron.net](https://codabox.tigron.net)

 ## Installation